kammitama5/kammitama5.github.io/_posts/2017-11-28-Tuesday-November-28th.md

 - I've been busy working on my game.
   Good news!
 He moves and is animated!
+  Also, the WASD buttons work!
+You can also press Q to quit.
+  Maybe I should change that, as they're so close to the WASD buttons.
+  That might be annoying...
   I actually set him to the bottom left so I can work on jumping, gravity and collision.
   So those are my next goals.